RBastos36/Point-Cloud-Object-Classifier/README.md

 <details >
 <summary><b>Real Time System</b></summary>

-This part of the program uses the color and depth images from a connected RGBD camera (Asttra Pro NL).
+This part of the program uses the color and depth images from a connected RGBD camera (Astra Pro NL).
 The depth image is obtained using `openni2` and displayed next to the color image in an `opencv` window.
 Here, the user can point the camera at the desired location and see the resulting images.

 When happy with the current images, the user can press Enter to confirm and exit the while loop.
 A point cloud is generated from the images obtained using `open3d`.
-This point cloud is then used as a scene to detect and classify objetcs.
+This point cloud is then used as a scene to detect and classify objects.

 </details>